 A closer look at cough syrups for a dry, irritating cough

-Cough suppressants or antitussives work on the cough centre of the brain to suppress a dry, irritating cough and provide day time and night time relief 1,4.
-Cough suppressants are used when the cough is dry and there is no mucus or phlegm present, there is no identifiable cause and it is disruptive e.g. disturbing your sleep 1-4,6.
+Cough suppressants or antitussives work on the cough centre of the brain to suppress a dry, irritating cough and provide day time and night time relief.1,4 Cough suppressants are used when the cough is dry and there is no mucus or phlegm present, there is no identifiable cause and it is disruptive e.g. disturbing your sleep.1-5

-Amongst the many cough suppressant syrups available, those containing codeine are some of the most frequently 1,7,8.
-Although codeine is effective in relieving that nagging cough it does pose some side effects that you should be aware of such as constipation, drug addiction (habit forming), confusion, feeling dizzy and vertigo 8-11.
+Amongst the many cough suppressant syrups available, those containing codeine are some of the most frequently purchased.1,6,7 Although codeine is effective in relieving that nagging cough it can be associated with some side effects that you should be aware of such as constipation, habit forming behaviour, confusion, feeling dizzy and vertigo.8-11

-This molecule has received a lot of limelight in the last few years because of its abuse and misuse.
+This molecule has received a lot of lime light in the last few years because of its abuse and misuse.
 This problem has also been highlighted in South Africa.
-The Medicines Control Council of South Africa now known as SAHPRA (South African Health Products Regulatory Authority), is in the process of implementing certain measures and restrictions on the purchase of codeine to reduce the risk of abuse or misuse 12.
+The Medicines Control Council of South Africa now known as SAHPRA (South African Health Products Regulatory Authority), has implemented certain measures and restrictions on the purchase of codeine to reduce the risk of abuse or misuse.11,12

-Before taking cough syrup, speak to your health care provider or pharmacist about the right cough syrup to suit your type of cough.
+Before taking a cough syrup speak to your healthcare provider or pharmacist about the right cough remedies to suit your type of cough.